German investor morale points to continued recovery despite drop

-BERLIN, July 6 (Reuters) - Investor sentiment in Germany remained at a very high level in July despite a more-than-expected drop as forecasts for a strong economic recovery rose, a survey showed on Tuesday.
+BERLIN (Reuters) -Investor sentiment in Germany fell by much more than expected in July but remained at a very high level, while expectations for a strong economic recovery rose, a survey showed on Tuesday.

-The ZEW economic research institute said its survey of investors' economic sentiment fell to 63.3 from 79.8 points in the previous month.
+The ZEW economic research institute said its survey of sentiment among investors fell to 63.3 points from 79.8 in the previous month.
 A Reuters poll had forecast a fall to 75.2.

-A separate ZEW gauge of current conditions surged to 21.9 from -9.1 points in June, moving to positive territory for the first time in two years.
-That compared with a consensus forecast for 5.0 points.
+But a separate ZEW gauge of current conditions surged to 21.9 from -9.1 points in June, moving into positive territory for the first time in two years and easily beating a consensus forecast for 5.0 points.

 “The economic development continues to normalise,” ZEW President Achim Wambach said in a statement.
 “In the meantime, the situation indicator for Germany has clearly overcome the coronavirus-related decline.”